pxscene/pxCore2/examples/pxScene2d/README.md

       buildWindows.bat
       ~~~~

     b.
-For using system libraries for all external libs.
-And in case of not installing node and duktape (Only for Linux and Mac OS).
+To use system libraries for external libs during pxscene build, install libs on the system.
+To build just node, duktape and breakpad with the patches necessary for pxscene, do the following.
+      ~~~~
+      For Mac and Linux OS.
       ~~~~
       Build duktape
       ~~~~